 - 2.5.3.1 The Central Committee may adopt a resolution by a vote of a majority of the members present at a meeting when notice of the consideration of the resolution has been mailed or emailed to all members of the Central Committee at least ten days prior to the meeting at which it will be considered.
-If notice of any resolution has not been mailed or emailed to the Central Committee at least ten days prior to a meeting, the resolution may be adopted only by a vote of a majority of the entire membership of the Central Committee. - 2.5.3.2 The central committee may adopt a position regarding an issue in an election by a vote of two-thirds of the members present and voting at a meeting when notice of the consideration of the issue has been mailed or emailed to all members of the central committee at least ten days prior to the meeting at which it will be considered. - 2.5.3.3 As a prerequisite to consideration by the Central Committee, proposed resolutions must be submitted to the Platform and Resolutions Committee at least thirty days prior to the Central Committee meeting at which the proposed resolutions are to be considered. - 2.5.3.4 The Central Committee may suspend these Rules for a specific purpose by a vote of two-thirds of the members in attendance.
+If notice of any resolution has not been mailed or emailed to the Central Committee at least ten days prior to a meeting, the resolution may be adopted only by a vote of a majority of the entire membership of the Central Committee. - 2.5.3.2 As a prerequisite to consideration by the Central Committee, proposed resolutions must be submitted to the Platform and Resolutions Committee at least thirty days prior to the Central Committee meeting at which the proposed resolutions are to be considered. - 2.5.3.3 The Central Committee may suspend these Rules for a specific purpose by a vote of two-thirds of the members in attendance. - 2.5.4 Endorsements.
+The Central Committee may endorse candidates in nonpartisan elections within the City and County of Denver and take positions on ballot issues in accordance with the procedures specified in the Rules of the Colorado Democratic Party for that purpose (CDP Rule 1.1.C.) when notice of consideration of the issue has been mailed or emailed to all members of the Central Committee at least ten days prior to the meeting at which it will be considered. - 2.5.5 Disclosure of Financial Compensation.
+Any person speaking in favor of or opposition to any candidate or ballot issue at a Central Committee meeting shall, at the outset of their remarks, disclose any financial compensation that they have received or reasonably expect to receive from any campaign, advocacy organization, business, other entity, or person with an interest in the outcome of the relevant election.